junxit/us-congress-bills-112/metadata.md

 - 2012-06-29 — Placed on the Union Calendar, Calendar No. 416.
 - 2012-06-29 — Reported by the Committee on Financial Services.
 H. Rept.
 112-576.
 - 2012-06-29 — Reported by the Committee on Financial Services.
 H. Rept.
 112-576.
+- 2012-07-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-07-09 — Considered as unfinished business. (consideration: CR H4670-4671)
+- 2012-07-09 — Considered under suspension of the rules. (consideration: CR H4664-4666)
+- 2012-07-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4367.
+- 2012-07-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-07-09 — Mr. Luetkemeyer moved to suspend the rules and pass the bill.
+- 2012-07-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 371 - 0 (Roll no. 453). (text: CR H4665)
+- 2012-07-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 371 - 0 (Roll no. 453).(text: CR H4665)